Last updated: January 8, 2021

-1. Will the Fall semester still take place?
+1. Will the Winter semester still take place?

-However, rest assured that all the rules issued will be respected.
+Rest assured that all the rules issued by Public Health are respected.

-Among other things, we anticipate that many of the programs normally offered on campus will be given at a distance.
+Among other things, we still expect that many of the programs normally offered on campus in a classroom setting will be given remotely or in hybrid mode.

 LaSalle College has been a pioneer in online training for nearly 20 years, and therefore we are able to offer you an efficient learning environment at the cutting edge of technology.